dotnet/dotnet-monitor/documentation/configuration.md

 ### Disable default providers

-In addition to enabling custom providers, `dotnet-monitor` also allows you to disable to collection of the default providers.
+In addition to enabling custom providers, `dotnet monitor` also allows you to disable to collection of the default providers.
 You can do so via the following configuration:

 ```json
 {